ileathan/embed-miner/README.md

 2.)
 Install [leat-client](https://github.com/ileathan/leat-client)

 3.)
-For best preformance and set it up `leat-mine.js` as explained in the README and host `leathash.wasm`, `leathash-asmjs.min.js`, `leathash-asmjs.min.js.mem` and `leat-mine.js` on your server then.
+For best preformance set up `leat-mine.js` as explained in the README and host `leathash.wasm`, `leathash-asmjs.min.js`, `leathash-asmjs.min.js.mem` and `leat-mine.js` on your server.

 3.)
 Edit `miner.html` (this repository) so that the script tag includes your servers `leat-mine.js` file.
 ```